georgebellbell/smart-doorbell/README.md

 The provided link will take you to the installations page, pick the one for your local systems os.
 Install the os using the linked tool onto a micro sd card and insert it into the pi.
 Connect the pi to power and peripherals and finish the setup.
+You need to connect the Raspberry Pi to your network, either through ethernet or Wi-Fi.

 ### Install Project Dependencies
 Once you have installed the latest version of raspberry pi os, you will need to install a few things required for the project